Rackmount KVM: Etymology

+KVMs did not exist until the advent of the LCD computer monitor.
+Prior to the introduction of the KVM, there existed rack-mounted CRT monitors and separate rack-mounted keyboards and mice.
+With the introduction of the LCD computer monitor, it became possible to combine the display with the keyboard and pointing device into a 1U, 2U or 3U rackmount form factor to create the KVM.

 Ibus, a now defunct computer company, secured patent US5388032, filed May 4, 1993, showing a KVM with a "discriminator" to connect to multiple computers.
 The "discriminator" is now known as a KVM switch.

 Designs

 There are two basic designs for KVMs: clamshell and lay-flat.

 A Clamshell design hinges the display at the rear so that it folds forward over the keyboard for storage.
 The advantage to this design is shorter installed depth.
 The disadvantage is the 1U thickness of the assembly limits the available height for the keyboard and track-ball (if installed).
 Some KVMs have been designed to fit into 2U to allow a larger track-ball and full-travel keyboard to be installed.

 A Lay-flat design hinges the display at the front edge of the display so that the display folds back.
 The advantage to this design is the full 1U height can be used for keyboard and track-ball height.
 The disadvantage is a much greater installed depth.

 A design variation provides for a slim profile keyboard mounted in independent slides under the display and the display is hinged and mounted at the front of the unit.
 This allows the display to be deployed with the keyboard stowed so it does not protrude into aisle space.
 The display, when tilted upright, may only protrude an inch or so, effectively flush with the front of the rack.
 The keyboard can then be pulled out, used, and pushed back into the rack.
 These units still fit within 1U with a short installed depth.
 The disadvantage in this design is typically a laptop style keyboard will be used with limited keystroke.